【SaaS Inbound Marketing Website Case Study – Acquiring Customers】

 The most common way to get attention is through some colourful and attractive words.

+Other than interesting and valuable contents, you also need guidance for visitor to go through the intended route for your SaaS inbound marketing process.
 A Call to Action (CTA) sentence is an inviting way to push visitors on their next step.
 It gives them a direction on what to do after absorbing the information on the website, which at this stage, is converting from visitors to a subscriber or customer.
 There should be a CTA for each page to encourage motion and keep them from bouncing off your site, whether it is asking visitors to contact you, to fill in a form, to read another page etc.

 Other than the usual “sign up now”, “know more”, “click to learn more”, emphasizing the “free trial” or “try new features” act as an excellent CTA for those ready to get some action.